vercel-partner-solutions/v0-slack-app/README.md

 ## Usage

-After completing the setup:

-### Start Development
+### Start Development Server (Recommended)
 ```bash
 pnpm run dev:tunnel
 ```
-This starts your app with automatic ngrok tunneling.
+This starts your app with automatic ngrok tunneling and local manifest updates.

 ### Alternative: Manual Development
 ```bash
 slack run
 ```
 Starts the app without automatic tunnel creation.
+You will have to manually update your app's `manifest.json` file.

 ### Using the Bot
 1. Invite the bot to any channel: `@YourBotName`
-2. Send messages directly or mention the bot in channels
+2. The bot will respond in public and private channels when `@` mentioned.
-3. Use threads for extended conversations
-4. Works in public channels, private channels, and DMs
+3. The bot will respond to any messages sent in DMs (`im`), multi-person DMs (`mpim`) and group messages (`group`) that it is added to.

+### Enable the AI Assistant feature
+1. Open your Slack workspace preferences (`ctrl/cmd` + `,`)
+2. Open the **Navigation** tab and scroll to **App agents & assistants**
+3. Toggle the AI Assistant you would like to enable
+4. In the top right of your Slack workspace you will now see an icon to toggle a sidebar where you can interact with your AI Assistant

 ## Project Structure